dezyne/community/Error_situations_and_armours/README.md

-The information in this directory has been incorporated in an official tutorial at the Verum website and is not actively manintained anymore
+The information in this directory has been incorporated in an official tutorial at the Verum website and is not actively maintained anymore

 # Armouring patterns